The Miernik Dossier: Plot

-Low-key and straightforward, the plot is relatively simple, incorporating two basic threads.
-Underlying everything is a group of Muslim terrorists in the Sudan, the Anointed Liberation Front, whose goal is overthrowing the legitimate government.
-Western intelligence agents believe that the terrorists are being directed and armed by the Soviets—their goal is to both destroy the group and to bring the Soviets into discredit.
-The story itself, however, begins in Geneva, where a Polish historian, Tadeusz Miernik, works for the World Research Organization, an agency of the United Nations.
+The plot incorporates two basic threads.
+Underlying everything is a Muslim terrorist group in Sudan called the Anointed Liberation Front, whose goal is overthrowing the legitimate government.
+Western intelligence agents believe the terrorists are being directed and armed by the Soviets—their goal is to both destroy the group and to bring the Soviets into discredit.
+The story itself, however, begins in Geneva, with a Polish historian who works for the UN's World Research Organization named Tadeusz Miernik.
 He has a number of friends, most of whom are associated with various intelligence agencies.
 The main thread of the book soon becomes clear: is Miernik exactly what he claims to be, a simple historian, or is he a Soviet agent, working either for Polish intelligence or for the Soviets themselves?
 His actions throughout the book are ambiguous; even his diaries give no clear answer.
 The most vivid character in the book is Kalash el Khatar, a tall, black, flamboyant, Oxford-educated Sudanese prince who considers all whites and their ways to be distinctly inferior.
 Miernik is ordered to return to Poland.
 He tells the others that he is fearful for his life if he does so and seeks refuge in the West.
 El Khatar has been given a Cadillac limousine to deliver to his father, a powerful sect leader in the Sudan.
 He decides to ship the car across the Mediterranean to Cairo, then personally drive it to the Sudan.
 Miernik, Christopher, and others join the proposed trip; most of the book is an account of their journey.
 Along the way, Christopher makes a brief detour to penetrate Communist Czechoslovakia at Miernik's behest to apparently rescue his beautiful sister from the Communist regime.
 Eventually, the disparate group arrives in Sudan, at the feudal castle of el Khatar's father.
 They have successfully evaded murderous bandits—now some of them come into direct contact with elements of the Anointed Liberation Front and the pace of the book picks up.
 But even as the death toll mounts dramatically, the question still remains: Is Miernik a Soviet operative sent to direct the terrorists, or not?

 Recurring characters

-In most of McCarry's novels, both those about Christopher and those about his cousins, the Hubbards, there are characters who turn up in more than one of the books.
-The Miernik Dossier is almost an exception to this—only Paul Christopher himself and Kalash el Khatar, the Sudanese prince, ever appear in any of the other stories, the prince appearing many years later in Old Boys.
+Most of McCarry's novels feature recurring characters.
+The Miernik Dossier is almost an exception to this—only Paul Christopher himself and Kalash el Khatar, the Sudanese prince, ever appear in any of the other stories, with the prince appearing many years later in Old Boys.